ingeniala/heybluekata/README.md

 * If Hey Blue obtain financing from investors, they want to know the performance of the organization.
 * Hey Blue will have a minimal IT team to maintain the application, supported by automated tools.
 * Hey Blue need to avoid risks associated with the business operation.
+* In a future, will be needed to integrate with additional social networks.

 ## Architecture